influxdata/wirey/README.md

 - endpoint: the listen ip address on the current machine
 - ipaddr: the ip address you want to assign to the interface
 - consul ip from the consul server
+- consul-port is the port from consul server
+- consul-address overrides consul ip and port
+- consul-token is the token used for consul authentication

 ```bash
 ./bin/wirey --endpoint 192.168.33.11 --ipaddr 172.30.0.4 --consul 192.168.33.10